-What does “contractual interest rate” and “effective interest rate” mean in the disclosure statement?
+What do “contractual interest rate” and “effective interest rate” mean in the disclosure statement?

 These two interest rates take into account the principal getting smaller every month.
-As we are already using add-on rate (which only takes account of the full principal per month), these are put in here as part of due diligence.
-For simplicity’s sake we can focus on using add-on rate only.
+As we are already using an add-on rate (which only takes account of the full principal per month), these are put in here as part of due diligence.
+For simplicity’s sake, we can focus on using the add-on rate only.

 However, for completeness’ sake:

 The contractual interest rate computes the interest payable based on the remaining balance per repayment.

 The effective interest rate is the true interest rate you are paying based on the outstanding loan amount calculated after each principal repayment is deducted from your outstanding loan.
 In this case, it takes into account the actual loan amount you are getting, with the processing fee deducted.

 GCredit is virtual money only, and can only be used with payments (web pay, bills, GLife, and QR).
 GLoan is an actual money loan you can use not only with payments but with all of the services GCash offers, including withdrawal via ATM.